What’s My Skin Type? How to find & take care of It

-Skincare can be all about using lotions, toners, and moisturisers.
+Skincare can be all about using lotions, toners, and moisturizers.
 However, before you pick a product that promises smooth and supple skin, it is important to find out if that product is suitable for your skin type.
 More importantly, whether you have dry skin or oily skin, it will react differently when seasons change.

-Skin is the largest organ of the human body, and harsh products can damage its complex tissues.
+Skin is the largest organ of the human body, and harsh products can damage its complex issues.
 So, it is best to understand skin types and what suits your skin the best before you make your purchase.

 Everyone has a distinct skin type.
 Some of the common skin types are oily skin, combination skin, and dry skin.
 The plethora of products available in the market can be confusing when you do not know what is best for your skin.
 So, what is your skin type?
 Let us help you find out!

 As a rule, skin can be dry, oily, or a combination of the two.
 However, some skins are sensitive, and the lucky few even have normal skin!

 Have you wondered about how to know your skin type?

 A close examination of your skin will tell you whether it feels dry and flaky or if you feel the grease on your fingertips when you touch the skin.

 Normal skin: This skin type is not too dry, nor is it too oily.

 Oily skin: This skin type has a greasy, oily sheen.
 Because of the build-up of sebum, this skin type may be prone to pimples and acne.